 Fancy cutting costs, boosting staff morale and lessening your impact on the environment in one go?
 We’ve collated all you need to know about recycling your business waste...

-According to WRAP (the Waste Resources Action Programme), a quarter of England’s waste is produced by its businesses.
+According to the Waste Resources Action Programme, a quarter of England’s waste is produced by its businesses.
 Making recycling a responsibility that any business is socially obliged to acknowledge.